Marzogh/blog/_posts/2016-06-09-eduroam-on-the-RPi.md

 {% highlight yaml %}
 network={
     # --- USER CONFIGURATION - YOU NEED TO SET THIS UP --

     # The 'identity' is your username used for authentication.
     # Some universities do not use the "@uni.domain.edu" at the end of their username, UQ does.
     # If you are unable to connect to WiFi when it is set up without the domain, try including it
     identity="abcde1@uq.edu.au"

     # Your normal university password (Make sure the permissions on
     # your wpa_supplicant.conf file are not set to publicly readable!!)
     password="12345"

     # You need a CA certificate.
 (Refer to the section just after this block of text for details)
     ca_cert="/etc/ssl/certs/uq-net-ca.pem"

     # -- ONLY CHANGE THE TEXT BELOW IF YOU KNOW YOUR UNIVERSITY --
     # -- USES DIFFERENT SETTINGS.
 IF LEFT AS IS, THESE SETTINGS --
     # -- SUPPORT MOST UNIVERSITIES - THESE SETTINGS ARE TESTED  --
     # -- TO WORK WITH THE UNIVERSITY OF QUEENSLAND, AUSTRALIA   --

     eap=PEAP TTLS

     # The 'anonymous_identity' is the identity used for routing
     # the authentication to UQ.
 It must end with '@uq.edu.au' and
     # must be all lowercase.
 If you have anything preceding the @
     # it must be all lowercase letters or a hyphen (no spaces
     # or any other punctuation).
     # e.g. "wireless-user@uq.edu.au" would be ok
     anonymous_identity="anonymous@uq.edu.au"

     # UQ uses MS-CHAPv2 as the inner authentication scheme,
     # with the common label
     phase1="peaplabel=0"
     phase2="auth=MSCHAPV2"

     # Set priority to a big number
     priority=777

     # --- DO NOT CHANGE ANY OF THE TEXT BELOW THIS LINE --

     # Enable this section
     disabled=0
-	# look for a network named 'eduroam'
+    # Look for a network named 'eduroam'
     ssid="eduroam"
     # SSID will be broadcast, so no need to scan.
     scan_ssid=0
     # Infrastructure mode
     mode=0
     # WPA/WPA2 require OPEN
     auth_alg=OPEN
     # WPA and WPA2 (RSN) are both used for eduroam
     # (at the moment) In the future 'WPA' will be deprecated
     # and can be removed (this will make the eduroam network WPA2 only).
     proto=WPA RSN
     # CCMP (AES) is stronger, but some organisations use TKIP.
     # In the future TKIP will be dprecated and 'TKIP' can be removed.
     pairwise=CCMP TKIP
     # Use EAP
     key_mgmt=WPA-EAP
     # Use PMKSA caching
     proactive_key_caching=1
 }
 {% endhighlight %}